blab/mpox-dynamics/README.md

 All Genbank IDs can be found in final_acknowledgements_genbank.csv along side information regarding originating and submitting labs.
 We thank the public health and sequencing labs from around the globe for their prompt sequencing and upload to Genbank.

+Scripts and data to reproduce the analysis of the size distribution of clusters of identical mpox sequences can be found in the folder `/polytomy-analysis/`.
+Input files are available in the `data/` subfolder (including case counts and the distribution of the size of clusters of identical sequences).
+Scripts to reproduce results and figures are available in the `scripts/` subfolder.